igorline/slither_wiki/Printer-documentation.md

 ## Echidna

-This printer is meant to improve [Echidna](https://github.com/crytic/echidna code coverage.
-The printer is a wip and is not yet used by Echidna.
+This printer is meant to improve [Echidna](https://github.com/crytic/echidna) code coverage.
+The printer is a WIP and is not yet used by Echidna.

 ## EVM
 `slither file.sol --print evm`